mbomnda/bulksms/README.md

 # bulksms
-Send sms to over a 200 countries worldwide using the freebulksmsonline.com API It works with different programming languages
+Send sms to over a 200 countries worldwide using the freebulksmsonline.com API It works with different programming languages.
+Supportd Chinese Characters

 Up to 5 free SMS Daily

 Example code is provided bulksms.php